 - research involving asbestos

-- analysing suspected asbestos
+- sampling or analysing suspected asbestos

 - working on a site licensed by EPA Victoria to accept asbestos waste.